handratas/blog/clean-architecture.md

 - Then we write the code that causes the stakeholder’s machines to satisfy those requirements.
 When the machine violates those requirements, we debug and fix the problem.

 ## Architecture
+- Software was invented to be “soft.”
+It must be **easy** to change the behavior of machines.
+When the stakeholders change their minds about a feature, that change should be simple and easy to make.
+- If we think `new requirement` from stakeholders as a shape, architectures should be as shape agnostic are practical.
+- The difficulty in making such a change should be proportional only to the scope of the change, and not to the shape of the change.
+- Bad architecture signs: software developers often feel putting new requirement to existing feature as if they are forced to jam square pegs into round holes.

+## The Greater Value?
+Behavior or Architecture?
+- If you ask **business managers**, they’ll often say that it’s more important for the software system to work **(behavior)**.
+- If you ask **developers**, often go along with this attitude even if they should be saying **architecture**, because:
+- - If you give me a program that works perfectly but is impossible to change, then it won’t work when the requirements change, and I won’t be able to make it work.
+Therefore the program will become useless.
+- - If you give me a program that does not work but is easy to change, then I can make it work, and keep it working as requirements change.
+Therefore the program will remain continually useful.
+- Even if there's no such thing as a program that is impossible to change, they could be *practically* impossible due to cost of change exceeds the benefits of change.

+## Eisenhower's Matrix